signalpoint/dg_curtain/README.md

     side: 'right' // 'left' or 'right', defaults to 'left' },

+  // Optional: Use to open the curtain in a target element located somewhere else.
+Does not work with context or panel.
+  //_target: '#foo'

   // The content to fill into the curtain when it is opened.
   _fill: function() {
     var element = {};